|

 - a significantly increased risk of anxiety and depression.

-How would you describe the impact on your overall daily functioning and wellbeing of what could reasonably be described as “suffering in silence”?
+How would you describe the impact on your overall daily functioning and quality of life of what could reasonably be described as suffering in silence?

 The expression “emotional dysregulation” is used here in relation to adenomyosis and endometriosis to specifically describe difficulty managing and controlling intense feelings and emotional responses that are driven in particular by chronic pain, high estrogen levels, and trauma and accumulated psychological harm from delayed diagnosis.